stanleyedward/dsc_eda/README.md

 Analysing a student performance dataset by performing Exploratory Data Analysis (EDA) in a Jupyter notebook.
-Exploring trends, correlations, and insights using univariate, bivariate, and multivariate techniques. predicting a target variable based on features from the dataset using a machine learning model.
+Exploring trends, correlations, and insights using univariate, bivariate, and multivariate techniques.
+Predicting a target variable based on features from the dataset using a machine learning model.

 Dataset - [student_extended_ml_dataset2.csv](https://drive.google.com/file/d/1T9pnZA9DEhcHsxd8itRLv36NsZ53q3t4/view)